csunsong/geo-bounding-box/README.md

 # GeoSearchPy
 A Python implementation of Gmaps geocode API, capable or returning viewport and geometric bounds.
 Simply pass in any city, region, or address as a string to retrieve Gmaps geocode data.
-Can be used to do viewport Elasticsearch geo_bounding_box queries.
+Can be used to do viewport or Elasticsearch geo_bounding_box queries.

 <h3>Usage:</h3>